nlpAThits/BioNLP2021/README.md

 [Identification and characterization of trans-3-hydroxy-l-proline dehydratase and Δ1-pyrroline-2-carboxylate reductase involved in trans-3-hydroxy-l-proline metabolism of bacteria](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3958920)

 in .pdf and .nxml format for demonstration.
-Note, however, that both conversion tools (`pmc2mmax` and `pdf2mmax`) can be run in batch mode
+Note, however, that both conversion tools (`pmc2mmax` and `pdf2mmax`) can be run in batch mode for converting entire folders of input documents at once.

 For questions, you can contact [Mark-Christoph Müller](mailto:mark-christoph.mueller@h-its.org?subject=bionlp2021)

 *Setup*

 The alignment code uses the MMAX2 data format internally, so installing pyMMAX2 is **required**.
-Installing the Java-based MMAX2 annotation tool is required for viewing the aligned data, and is therefore recommended.
+Installing the Java-based MMAX2 annotation tool is only required for viewing the converted data, and is strongly recommended.

 ```console
 conda create -n bionlp2021 python=3.7